jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 ## Where we're at, where we've been

-The ErgoDox was developed over the course of a couple years on [Deskthority][] [geekhack][] by Dox, with help from other users.
+The ErgoDox was developed over the course of a couple years on [Deskthority][] and [geekhack][] by Dox, with help from other users.
 I managed to snag one of the last prototype boards and assembled the parts myself.
 Since it would have been expensive to produce a one-off case due in part to its [intricate plate layer][10], I opted for board-mount switches instead and just sat the PCBs right on fun foam.
 It worked very well - the foam distributed the weight along the PCB while letting the solder tails sink in.

 ![jjt-ergo-prototype.jpg](/assets/media/jjt-ergo-prototype.jpg)